danielwrobert/dwr.io/content/notebook/2020/series-oop-in-js/index.md

 - The Prototype Chain: the "under the hood" feature of JavaScript enables us to emulate OOP.
 - The `this`, `new`, and `class` keywords which allow us to automate our object and method creation.

-But before we get to that, let's take a look at objects themselves and how we can go about using them, at a basic level.
+But before we get to that, let's take a look at objects themselves and how we can go about using them, at a very basic level.

 ## Creating Objects